SFI-Lero/MOSS-I/README.md

 For more information we refer to the [contributing guidelines](https://github.com/SFI-Lero/MOSS-I/blob/main/CONTRIBUTING.md).
 All contributors and team members are expected to act in accordance to the [project's code of confuct](https://github.com/SFI-Lero/MOSS-I/blob/main/CODE_OF_CONDUCT.md).

 ## Licenses
 The code/software shared here is licensed under the [MIT open source license](https://github.com/SFI-Lero/MOSS-I/blob/main/LICENSE).
-All other assets shared here, such as documents and images, are licensed under the [Creative Commons CC-BY-SA license](https://creativecommons.org/licenses/by-sa/4.0/).
+All other assets shared here, such as documents and images, are licensed under the [Creative Commons CC-BY-4.0 license](https://creativecommons.org/licenses/by/4.0/).